 It's easy to use, offers a global VPN network across 94 countries and has a kill switch, too.

 You can get ExpressVPN for $12.95/£9.38 per month, $59.95/£45.75 for six months (which works out at $9.99/£7.25 per month) or $99.95/£76.25 ($8.32/£6.35) for a year.
 Sign up here.

 You'll find more in our ExpressVPN review.

-It can also work together with the Windscribe desktop application for 'double hop' functionality, which can proxy your connection through any two servers on the network.
+It can work together with the Windscribe desktop application for 'double hop' functionality, which can proxy your connection through any two servers on the network.

 Of all the popular mainstream web browsers, Opera is the first to offer a built-in VPN service.
 To try out the browser for free, with an unlimited VPN, you can visit Opera's website here.

 It protects your identity by hiding your activity within the folds of a virtual network.
 The service operates a no-log policy, which means that no records are kept of the sites you visit, passwords you enter, or any downloads you make.

 You can select from three regions to start with including Canada, USA, Germany: this becomes your virtual location.
 As well as giving your browser the added panache of being well travelled, this also opens up region-locked content from various streaming services.

 Opera also offered an iOS and Android VPN app, but it has now announced that it is ending support for the app, and is sending customers towards SurfEasy VPN instead.